 There is a cult of positivity in our culture as well – Suck it up.
 Paste on a smile.
 Hang in there.
 Fake it till you make it – And there are times and places for this approach.
-But we all need a place, a person, something somewhere that will allow us to let down our guard and get real.
+But positivity that is dismissive and forces delusion is toxic.
+We all need a place, a person, something somewhere that will allow us to let down our guard and get real.

 Glennon Doyle once wrote, “You know, what strikes me is how desperately we all need to know that we are seen and heard.
 We don’t need our lives to be different, or easier, we just need someone to see the pain.
 To know what we’ve faced and overcome.
 To say: Yes.
 I see this.
 This is real.
 We don’t need a magician to take it all away – we just need a witness.”